cleytondevs/agrovainovo/replit.md

 - **Status**: Not connected (user declined Replit integration setup)
 - **Note**: If needed in the future, can set up via Replit's GitHub connector or provide personal access token as secret

+## Recent Fixes (2025-12-30)

+### Session Validation with Deleted Users
+**Issue**: When a user was deleted from Supabase, the session remained valid in the browser and user could still access the dashboard.

+**Solution**: Added session validation to detect when a user is deleted:
+1. **useAuth hook** - Validates session on load and when auth state changes.
+If user doesn't exist, automatically signs out.
+2. **Dashboard component** - Added periodic validation every 30 seconds.
+If user was deleted, clears session and signs out.

+**How it works**:
+- When user logs in, we validate that they still exist in Supabase
+- If validation fails (user was deleted), we clear the session and sign them out
+- Dashboard checks session validity every 30 seconds to catch deleted users immediately

 ## External Dependencies

 ### Supabase